John Barnard Jenkins: Release

 In 1979, he applied to Swansea University for a one-year course on Social and Community Work.
 During the period between his application and course interview, the Welsh nationalist group Meibion Glyndŵr launched an arson attack on English-owned holiday homes in Wales.
 Jenkins attended an interview for the course in February 1980, during which he disclosed his previous activities with the MAC and time in prison.
 He was rejected from the course, despite receiving approval from the subject tutors.
 He later discovered that the decision had been vetoed by the University Committee, led by Robert Walter Steel, who falsely claimed that he had been involved in the Meibion Glyndŵr attack.
 An irate Jenkins gave a television interview the following month to Nationwide in which he discussed the attack.
-This, coupled with an anonymous note claiming responsibility for the attack that was signed by someone claiming to be from the MAC, led Jenkins to be one of numerous people arrested as part of Operation Tân.
+This, coupled with an anonymous note claiming responsibility for the attack that was signed by someone claiming to be from the MAC, led Jenkins to be one of numerous people arrested as part of Operation Tân ("Fire").
 He was later released without charge.

 Jenkins worked for SWAPAC until September 1981, leaving his position to undertake a two-year diploma course in Sociology and Humanities at the University College of South Wales.
 He also began studying for a certificate in social work and served as the student representative for the social work department at the University Court of Governors.
 During this time, a series of bombings were carried out at various sites around Wales.
 Jenkins was brought in for questioning during the investigation and held for numerous days as police alleged that he had provided one of the suspected perpetrators, Dafydd Ladd, with the address of a safehouse.
-Jenkins had previously met Ladd at Albany prison where the pair had served time together.
+Ladd had previously met Jenkins while imprisoned in HM Prison Albany following his conviction for offences related to his involvement with the militant anarchist group the Angry Brigade.
 After being held for several days, Jenkins began to fear that he would lose his place on his university course and asked his solicitor for advice on how the situation could be brought to an end.
 On this advice, Jenkins confessed to providing Ladd with an address, although he maintained that this was not true and was only done to ensure he would be released to continue his studies.
 Seeking to distance himself from any connections, Jenkins took a job as a social worker in London and spent 17 months in the role.
 He graduated from his university course in 1983.